elastic/kibana/rfcs/text/0015_ols_phase_1.md

 ### `update` / `bulk_update`

 The security wrapper will ensure that the user is authorized to update all existing `private` objects.
-It will also ensure that an ACL is not provided, as updates to the ACL are not permitted via `update`/`bulk_update`.
+It will also ensure that an access control specification is not provided, as updates to the access control specification are not permitted via `update`/`bulk_update`.

 #### Performance considerations
 Similar to the "create / override" scenario above, the security wrapper must first retrieve all of the existing `private` objects to ensure that the user is authorized.
 This requires another round-trip to `get`/`bulk-get` all `private` objects so we can authorize the operation.